BibliothecaDAO/realms-contracts/contracts/loot/readme.md

 ### Explore

 This is like searching the long grass in pokemon...
 You might discover a Beast...
+You might discover gold...
+You might discover a trap

 Once you have discovered - you can flee or fight